Eduardoserpa/learn-trydjango/README.md

 # learn-trydjango
-Repository for studying Django basics from a TryDjango tutorial from freeCodeCamp.org YouTube channel.
+Repository for studying Django basics with a TryDjango tutorial from freeCodeCamp.org YouTube channel.